jedisct1/edgedns/README.md

 A significant amount of new entries does not have a perceptible impact on frequently asked DNS questions.

-### Response rate limiting

-If the global RTT becomes too high, either the infrastructure is suffering a major incident, or the authoritative servers are under attack.

-In this situation, EdgeDNS tries answering legitimate questions, and block malicious traffic, which is likely to be coming from spoofed source IP addresses.

-In order to do so, it responds to uncached records with truncated responses, forcing retries using TCP.

 ### TCP slots reuse

 The number of simultaneous connections coming from the same client IP